sonniebailey/sonniebailey.github.io/about-content.md

 Fairhaven Wealth's business model isn't predicated on encouraging you to invest via certain types of assets or purchase particular financial products.
 For example, Fairhaven Wealth receives no commission from any financial products (such as commission for insurance) nor generate income associated with certain types of assets (such as financial assets invested via a platform or wrap, on which a percentage-based fee might be charged).

-Fairhaven Wealth doesn't provide a service that involves the provision of advice, but even if I did, I don't believe there are conflicts of interest which would influence the actual advice I provided.

 When I set up Fairhaven Wealth, I did it so I could follow what I call the "family and friends rule".
 That is, I would provide my clients with the same guidance  I'd provide to close friends and family members if they were in your position.
 In fact, I recommend what I would do if I were in your shoes.

 To the extent Fairhaven Wealth has a conflict of interest, it is that Fairhaven Wealth charges fixed fees.
 Arguably, this creates an incentive for me to spend as little time as possible on the service.
-(As  opposed to if I charged hourly rates, which might create an incentive to spend more time than  necessary – "to mow the grass with scissors" so that I can charge more!)
+(As opposed to if I charged hourly rates, which might create an incentive to spend more time than  necessary – "to mow the grass with scissors" so that I can charge more!).
 I have managed this a few different ways

 * I charge a lot of money.
 I charge enough so that if I feel compelled to spend more time to satisfy a client, I feel okay doing so.